ricallinson/jmm/README.md

 ### jmm lint

-Checks the give packages or files against the Java-- opinionated style.
+Checks the given packages or files against the Java-- opinionated style.
 Note: The opinionated style is not complete.

 	jmm lint ./src/github/com/ricallinson/jmmbuild